About Jim Corbett

 At a very tender age, Jim mastered the tricks to identify animals and birds by their calls, as a result of his excursions.
 Over a period of time, he developed professional tracking and hunting skills.
 Jim took his early education at the Oak Openings School, which later merged with Philander Smith College in Nainital.
 Later on, the school was known as Halett War School and is currently running as Birla Vidya Mandir, Nainital.
 He quitted school before the age of 19 and found regular employment in the Bengal and North Western Railways, working as a fuel inspector at Manakpur in Punjab.
 Later, he was positioned as a contractor for the transshipment of goods at Mokameh Ghat in Bihar.

 Jim desired to hunt alone on foot, along with his small dog named Robin, about whom he had written much in his first book, The Man-Eaters of Kumaon.
 Jim used to take great personal risks to save the lives of others.

-Corbett was also an enthusiastic photographer and after his retreat, he wrote books titled, the Man-Eaters of Kumaon, Jungle Lore and much more.
-The books cited his hunts and experiences, which relished critical acclaims and a profitable success.
+Corbett was also an enthusiastic photographer and after his retreat, he wrote books titled, The Man-Eaters of Kumaon, Jungle Lore, and much more.
+The books cited his hunts and experiences, which relished critical acclaims and profitable success.
 Corbett spoke out for the very need for protecting India’s wildlife from extinction and therefore played a decisive role in creating a national reserve for the endangered Bengal tiger.
-The national park was renamed as Jim Corbett National Park in his honor in 1957 after his demise in 1955.
+The national park was renamed Jim Corbett National Park in his honor in 1957 after his demise in 1955.